libretro/docs/docs/guides/install-android.md

 RetroArch is available on the Google Play Store, but has not been updated for years due to Play Store policy changes.
 You may choose to use this older version, but it is not recommended.

-[RetroArch Plus on the Play Store](https://play.google.com/store/apps/details?id=com.retroarch.aarch64&hl=en_US "RetroArch64") (Only for 64 bit devices, additional cores)
+- [RetroArch Plus](https://play.google.com/store/apps/details?id=com.retroarch.aarch64&hl=en_US "RetroArch64") (com.retroarch.aarch64): Only for 64 bit devices, additional cores

-[RetroArch on the Play Store](https://play.google.com/store/apps/details?id=com.retroarch&hl=en "RetroArch") (For 32 or 64 bit devices, fewer cores)
+- [RetroArch](https://play.google.com/store/apps/details?id=com.retroarch&hl=en "RetroArch") (com.retroarch): For 32 or 64 bit devices, fewer cores

 A more detailed difference between the Play Store versions can be found in [this libretro blog post](https://www.libretro.com/index.php/retroarch-android-new-versions-for-play-store-please-read/).